LDeepakReddy/AddressBookMySQL/README.md

 # AddressBookMySQL
- Ablity_to_create_addressBookServiceDatabase,
+ Ablity_to_create_payroll database,
- ability to create a Address Book Table,
+ ability to create a employee payrollTable,
  Insert new contacts-
  Edit contacts using their name, delete the contact by their lastname,